Skip to content

 How long will my PEG-J last for and how will my PEG- J feeding tube be replaced?

-The PEG device can last up to three years, however the jejunal extension may need to be replaced every nine to twelve months.
+The PEG-J tube lifespan can vary depending on use and care of the tube and they tend to last several years before needing replacement.
+However, the jejunal extension may need to be replaced more regularly if this dislodges.
 The replacement of the whole tube, or just the jejunal extension can usually be done as a day case in endoscopy.

 Initial tube care

-If you experience pain on feeding or external leakage of stomach contents or fresh bleeding is noted within 72 hours of a PEG-J tube insertion, stop feeding and urgently contact and attend your nearest accident and emergency department.
+If you experience pain on feeding or external leakage of stomach contents, or if fresh bleeding is noted within 72-hours of a PEG-J tube insertion, stop feeding and urgently contact and attend your nearest accident and emergency department.

 The tube is held in the correct position with the external fixation plate and a bumper on the inside of your stomach.
 It is very important that your tube is not rotated as this could cause the jejunal extension to migrate to your stomach.